A Slightly Lifted Convex Relaxation for Nonconvex Quadratic Programming with Ball Constraints: Conclusions

 \section{Conclusions}

-In this paper, we have constructed stronger relaxations for (\ref{equ:origqp}) by transforming its feasible set, lifting to one higher dimension, and employing standard relaxation techniques from the literature.
-Our computational results demonstrate the strength of our relaxation.
-In addition, the time required for solving our relaxation is modest for small values of $m$.
-We have also examined an important variant of (\ref{equ:origqp}) based on the feasible set $\|x\| \le \min\{1, g_2 + h_2^T x \}$ and shown that it has an exact, non-disjunctive semidefinite representation.
+In this paper, we have constructed strong relaxations for (\ref{equ:origqp}) by transforming its feasible set, lifting to one higher dimension, and employing standard relaxation techniques from the literature.
+Our computational results demonstrate the strength of our relaxation, and the time required for solving our relaxation is small compared to those in the literature.
+We have also shown that our relaxation is exact for the case of two balls.

-There are many open questions related to this research, e.g., Conjecture \ref{con:RLT}.
-In addition, is it possible to prove that our relaxation \Us~is always at least as tight as \Kron, which is supported by the computational evidence?
+There are many open questions related to this research.
+For example, is it possible to prove that our relaxation \Us~is always at least as tight as \Kron, as supported by the computational evidence?
 Furthermore, is \Us~provably as strong as the method of \cite{Eltved.Burer.2023}?
-Is it possible to extend Theorem \ref{the:main} to the case of more constraints of the form $\|x\| \le g_i + h_i^T x$?
-Finally, could our relaxation be used as the basis for an effective global optimization algorithm of (\ref{equ:origqp})?
+Is it possible to extend Theorem \ref{the:main} to the case of more constraints?
+Finally, even when our relaxation is not exact in practice for $m \ge 3$, could it be used within an effective global optimization algorithm of (\ref{equ:origqp})?